Tackling the Big Problem of Tiny Particles

 Making microplastic testing commercially available

-Microplastics are any particles of plastic fragment smaller than 5mm.
-Polluting our environment every day, microplastics may contain or carry hazardous chemicals that have a negative impact on nature and human health.
-For this reason, their ingestion through water, or foods such as fish or shellfish, is of particular concern.
+Microplastics are defined as solid plastic particles, insoluble in water and measuring between 1 µm and 5,000 µm.
+Polluting our environment every day, these particles may contain or carry hazardous chemicals that have a negative impact on wildlife and human health.
+For this reason, unintentionally ingesting microplastics through water, food, and air poses a particular concern.
 In 2019, the World Health Organization reviewed the state of evidence on microplastics and published a report assessing the risks to human health.

 The science behind